Lima Memorial Health System Logo

 • Add bulk to ice cream and body to carbonated sodas.

-Many foods with added sugars often add calories without nutrients.
+Many foods with added sugars often add calories without other nutrients.
 These foods and drinks are often called "empty" calories.
 By contrast, foods containing natural sugars (such as fruit) also include vitamins, minerals, and fiber.

 Most people know that there is a lot of added sugar in regular soda.
 However, popular "vitamin-type" waters, sports drinks, coffee drinks, and energy drinks also may contain a lot of added sugar.